Marie of Romania: Coronation

 The location for Marie and Ferdinand's coronation was Alba Iulia, which had been an important fortress in the Middle Ages and where Michael the Brave had been declared Voivode of Transylvania in 1599, thus bringing Wallachia and Transylvania under his personal union.
 An Orthodox cathedral was built as the Coronation Cathedral in 1921–1922.
 An elaborate set of jewellery and clothing was made especially for the coronation.
-Marie's crown was designed by painter Costin Petrescu and it was made in the Art Nouveau style by "Falize", a Parisian jewelry house.
-The crown was inspired by that of Despina, the wife of 16th-century Wallachian ruler Neagoe Basarab, and it was made entirely out of Transylvanian gold.
+Marie's crown was designed by painter Costin Petrescu and it was made in the Art Nouveau style by Falize, a Parisian jewelry house.
+The crown was inspired by that of Milica Despina, the wife of 16th-century Wallachian ruler Neagoe Basarab, and it was made entirely out of Transylvanian gold.
 The crown had two pendants on the sides; one contained an image of the royal arms of Romania and the other, the arms of the Duke of Edinburgh, which Marie had used as her own arms prior to her marriage.
 The crown, which cost around 65,000 francs, was paid for by the state, via a special law.

 Among the guests at the royal couple's coronation were Marie's sister "Baby Bee", the Duke of York and French generals Maxime Weygand and Henri Mathias Berthelot, who had led the French military mission to Romania.
 The ceremony was conducted by the Metropolitan of All Romania, Miron Cristea, but it was not performed inside the cathedral as Ferdinand, a Roman Catholic, refused to be crowned by a member of the Eastern Orthodox Church.
 After placing his crown on his own head, Ferdinand crowned Marie, who had knelt before him.
 Immediately, cannons were fired as a sign that the first king and queen of Greater Romania had been anointed.
 A feast was given in the same room where the union had been proclaimed in 1918; there, more than 20,000 peasants were offered roast steaks.
 The following day, Ferdinand and Marie triumphantly entered Bucharest.
 The splendour of the coronation was subsequently cited as evidence of Marie's theatricality.
 Marie would be received into the Romanian Orthodox Church in 1926, mentioning a desire to be closer to her people.